Lisa Bortolotti: Career

-Bortolotti worked as a research associate at the University of Manchester from 2004–2005.
+Bortolotti worked as a research associate at the University of Manchester from 2004 to 2005.
 She worked as part of the Centre for Social Ethics and Policy (where she was also an honorary lecturer) under John Harris on a project exploring the nature of research, also covering research ethics and law.
 She became a part of the Department of Philosophy at the University of Birmingham in 2005, as a lecturer.
 In 2007, she took up a visiting professorship at the European School of Molecular Medicine, Milan, which she held until 2008; in that same year, she spent several months at the Macquarie Centre for Cognitive Science, Macquarie University on a research fellowship and was promoted to senior lecturer at the University of Birmingham.
 2008 was also the year of publication of her first book, which was a textbook entitled An Introduction to the Philosophy of Science, published by Polity.
 A Portuguese version was published in 2013.

 Bortolotti published three books in 2009.
 She edited Philosophy and Happiness, a collection released by Palgrave Macmillan, and co-edited, with Matthew R. Broome, Psychiatry as Cognitive Neuroscience: Philosophical Perspectives.
 The former book arose from a 2007 conference at Birmingham entitled Happiness and the Meaning of Life.
 It featured 14 chapters, split into two sections: "Happiness and the Meaningful Life" and "Happiness and the Mind".
 The latter book was published by Oxford University Press, and contained essays by a range of academics, broadly addressing the status of psychiatry as a science.
 It was widely reviewed, and was listed as one 2009's "books of the year" in The Guardian, with Mary Warnock saying that "[d]espite its title, it's a gripping read".